sharenowTech/erna/README.md

 Basically it's enough to install [ngrok](https://ngrok.com/), run `npm start` in the repository and tunnel the port `ngrok http 3000`.
 Use the output temporary URL in the Slack app settings.

 ### Environment Validation & Configuration
-The validator (`./lib/env/validator.js`) is reponsible for handling and validating environment variables.
+The validator (`./lib/env/validator.js`) is responsible for handling and validating environment variables.
 The schema listed in `./lib/env/schema.js` defines which variables are required, what are their defaults, which regex pattern is required and how to transform the passed values.

 Further details can be found in the [schema definition ⇗](docs/environment-config.md).